 If your spouse or civil partner dies, you could be entitled to money from the state.
-Until 2017, the government offered various bereavement benefits, including a one-off Bereavement Payment, a weekly Bereavement Allowance (paid for up to a year), as well as a Widowed Parent’s Allowance for those whose partners died while their children were still minors.
+Until 2017, the government offered various bereavement benefits, including a one-off Bereavement Payment, a weekly Bereavement Allowance (previously named Widow's Pension) paid for up to a year, as well as a Widowed Parent’s Allowance for those whose partners died while their children were still minors.

 But for the last three years, a new system of state bereavement payments has been in force.